The Birth of the Milky Way

 The Birth of the Milky Way, also sometimes known as The Origin of the Milky Way, is an oil-on-canvas painting by the Flemish artist Peter Paul Rubens, produced between 1636 and 1638 and featuring the Greco-Roman myth of the origin of the Milky Way.
 The painting depicts Hera (Juno), spilling her breast milk, the infant Heracles (Hercules) and Zeus (Jupiter) in the background, identifiable by his eagle and lightning bolts.
 Hera's face is modelled on Rubens' wife, Hélène Fourment.
 The carriage is pulled by peacocks, a bird which the ancient Greeks and Romans considered sacred to both themselves and to Hera/Juno, as a result of their ability to signal changes in weather through cries and hence their perceived connection to the gods.
-Due to the dark background of the night sky the figures gain a greater sense of volume.

-With a width of 244 cm and height of 181 cm, the image was a part of the commission from Philip IV of Spain to decorate Torre de la Parada.
-Rubens also painted other Greco-Roman mythological subjects, such as Hercules Fighting the Nemean Lion or Perseus Freeing Andromeda.
-It is now held at the Museo del Prado, in Madrid.
+With a width of 244 cm and height of 181 cm, the image was a part of the commission from Philip IV of Spain for Rubens, along with other painters such as Diego Velázquez, to decorate Torre de la Parada, the monarch's recreational house and hunting lodge located on Monte de El Pardo.
+The commission consisted of 112 paintings based on Ovid's Metamorphoses, including this painting.
+The latter is now held in room 79 at the Museo del Prado, in Madrid, with inventory number P01668.

+Theme

+According to Diodorus Siculus, Hercules' mother, Alcmene, fearing Hera's jealousy, abandoned her newborn baby in the fields.
+However, when Hera passed by, Athena, who was accompanying her, discovered the baby and, amazed by his talent, asked her to breastfeed him.
+Hera agreed, but when Hercules grabbed her breast with incredible strength, Hera pushed the baby away.
+Yet, seeing the child suckle, Athena took him to Alcmene and urged her to raise him.

+Hyginus's De astronomia presents several theories regarding the origin of the Milky Way.
+One suggests that Hera unknowingly nursed the infant Hermes (Mercury in Roman mythology).
+When she discovered that the infant was the son of Zeus (Jupiter) and his lover Maia, she pushed him away, causing the flowing white breast milk to form the Milky Way among the constellations.
+Another version suggests that the infant was Hercules, who tried to nurse him while Hera was asleep, but she woke him and pushed him away, causing the same thing to happen.
+Another version suggests that Hercules was so hungry that he was unable to hold all the milk in his mouth, and the milk spilled, forming the Milky Way.
+Hyginus also suggests that it was Rhea's breast milk.

+The version in pseudo-Eratosthenes's Catasterismi is closer to Hyginus' second version: Hermes took Heracles to Hera to feed him with her breast milk, but Hera pushed him away, causing her breast milk to spill and become the Milky Way.